kiith-sa/RestructuredText-tutorial/README.rst

      easy_install pip
      pip install sphinx

-* Do not close the terminal, you will need it.
+* Do not close the terminal, you are going to need it.

 ^^^^^^^^^
 Windows 7